 « View All Posts

-You may still be wondering if working in the trucking industry is right for you.
-Getting a grasp on pay expectations might be what persuades you to either go into the industry or pursue something else.
+Lucky for you, I'm here to answer all of those questions for you.
+Getting a grasp on pay expectations might be what persuades you to either go into the trucking industry or pursue something else.

 Pay is always changing as the market fluctuates and the trucking industry works to adapt.
-Despite those changes, this article will give you a good idea of what you’ll make as a new driver in the industry, strategies you can implement to increase your pay and how quickly you can increase your pay.
+Despite those changes, this article will give you a good idea of what you’ll make as a new driver in the industry.

 Man holding calculator and pencil.
 Paperwork lies all over his desk around him.

-Before I can dive into how much you’ll make as a new driver, you need to understand the different definitions of “new.”
+Before I can dive into how much you’ll make as a new driver, let's clarify the different definitions of “new.”

-When people in the industry refer to new truck drivers, they might be referring to a driver still in trucking school, a driver who just finished their time driving with a trainer or a driver who has under six months of experience under their belts.
+When people in the industry refer to new truck drivers, they might be referring to a driver still in trucking school, a driver who just finished their time driving with a trainer, or a driver who has under six months of experience.

 Drivers in Trucking School

-Some carriers pay a flat daily rate and it can range from $100 a day to $250 a day.
+For drivers still training in trucking school, some carriers pay a flat daily rate that can range from $100 a day to $250 a day.

-When carriers pay mileage, it usually ranges anywhere from 20 cents-per-mile (CPM) to 50 CPM.
+When carriers pay new drivers mileage, it usually ranges anywhere from 20 cents-per-mile (CPM) to 50 CPM.

 Drivers with 3 to 6 Months of Experience

 Once you’ve completed your time driving with a trainer, you’ll still have a tough few months ahead of you money-wise.
 Until you get to six months of experience, you’re still not considered experienced by a lot of carriers.
-Many carriers require six months to a year of experience, so that first six months or so limits your options.
+Many carriers require at least six months to a year of experience before they will hire you.

-However, pay has gotten better for drivers with this level of experience in recent times.
-Pay is still on the lower end, but it’s getting better.
-There are even some companies that’ll pay drivers with three to six months of experience just as much as experienced drivers.
+However, there are outliers.
+Some companies will pay drivers with three to six months of experience just as much as experienced drivers.
 In some cases, drivers will immediately get paid 50+ CPM.

 Drivers with 6 to 12 Months of Experience